bloomberg/blpapi-http/doc/http-api-guide.md

 # HTTP API

 The [Bloomberg Open API] provides access to market data.
-The [Bloomberg HTTP API] makes the [Open API] available via HTTP: clients POST commands to a HTTP server, which will respond with the corresponding data.
+The [Bloomberg HTTP API] makes the [Open API] available via HTTP and WebSockets.
+Clients may access reference and historical request/response data as well as make subscriptions for live data.

-This document provides an overview of the [HTTP API]: the URLs to use and the formatting for the HTTP requests and responses.
+This document provides an overview of the [HTTP API]: the URLs to use, the formatting for the HTTP request/response, and the formatting for WebSocket subscriptions.
 Bloomberg operates a server at https://http-api.openbloomberg.com/ that runs an instance of this API for demo and other purposes (e.g., hackathons).
 All examples in this document, as well as elsewhere in this project, are written to work with this server (e.g., they